oracle/node-oracledb/doc/api.md

 `msgId`         | A Buffer containing the unique identifier of the messsage.
 `numAttempts`   | An integer containing the number of attempts that were made to dequeue the message.
 `originalMsgId` | A Buffer containing the unique identifier of the message in the last queue that generated it.
-`payload`       | A Buffer containing the payload of the message.
+`payload`       | A Buffer or DbObject containing the payload of the message, depending on the value of `queue.payloadType`.
+Note that enqueued Strings are returned as UTF-8 encoded Buffers.
 `priority`      | An integer containing the priority of the message when it was enqueued.
 `state`         | An integer representing the state of the message.
 It is one of the following constants: [`oracledb.AQ_MSG_STATE_READY`](#oracledbconstantsaq), [`oracledb.AQ_MSG_STATE_WAITING`](#oracledbconstantsaq), [`oracledb.AQ_MSG_STATE_PROCESSED`](#oracledbconstantsaq), [`oracledb.AQ_MSG_STATE_EXPIRED`](#oracledbconstantsaq)